 - Gen X avoid investment risks unlike baby boomers.

-Research articles for Generation X
+Academic Research on Generation X

 - Generation X and the public employee, Jurkiewicz, C. L. (2000).
 Public Personnel Management, 29(1), 55-74.